 Use multiple displays with your Mac

 You may be able to connect more than one display to your Mac.
-To do so, you need a video cable for each display.
-You might also need an adapter.
+To do so, you need a video cable for each display, and you might need an adapter.
+See the Apple Support article Adapters for the Thunderbolt 3 or USB-C port on your Mac or iPad Pro.

 After you connect the displays to your Mac, you can choose whether to use them as an extended desktop or for video mirroring.